pingcap/docs/functions-and-operators/string-functions.md

 The `MID(str, pos[, len])` function returns a substring starting from the specified `pos` position with the `len` length.

 Starting from v8.4.0, TiDB supports the two-argument variant `MID(str, pos)`.
-If `len` is omitted, this function returns all remaining characters from the specified `pos` position to the end of the string.
+If `len` is not specified, this function returns all remaining characters from the specified `pos` position to the end of the string.

 If any of the arguments are `NULL`, the function returns `NULL`.